ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 *What do I do if a contributor’s data is not fully consented for public release?*

 Currently the HCA DCP cannot accept datasets without full open consent for public release.
 We are currently working on a solution to help contributors make their data and metadata accessible via managed access.
+See [Contributor Communication SOP](contributor_communication_SOP) for further guidance on how to respond to these enquiries.

 ## Gathering data & metadata